 v OUTLOOK and CONCLUSIONS

 On 7 June 2018, the FCA announced several measures to modernise its merger control procedures.
-First of all, the FCA widened the scope of its simplified procedure, so that more cases are eligible for this procedure, and simplified the procedure.
+First, the FCA widened the scope of its simplified procedure, so that more cases are eligible for this procedure, and simplified the procedure.
 In this context, in 2019, the FCA created an online platform to allow notifying parties to electronically notify transactions falling under the simplified procedure (amid the covid-19 pandemic, the FCA extended this possibility to the notification of all transactions, which may bring it to consider further digitising its merger review proceedings in the long term).
-Second, the FCA also came to the conclusion that (1) the notification thresholds applicable to mergers were adequate, and that (2) taking into account the local competition issues that can arise, the existence of a specific threshold for the retail sector was still justified.
-Moreover, the FCA considered that the establishment of a threshold based on the transaction value was not justified for the French economy.
+Second, the FCA also came to the conclusion that (1) the notification thresholds applicable to mergers were adequate, and (2) taking into account the local competition issues that can arise, the existence of a specific threshold for the retail sector was still justified.
+Third, the FCA considered that the establishment of a threshold based on the value of transactions was not justified for the French economy.
 Finally, the FCA is currently reviewing its guidelines relating to merger control proceedings, and had announced, before the covid-19 crisis, that it would adopt new guidelines in 2020.

-1 Hugues Calvet and Olivier Billard are partners, and Guillaume Fabre is an associate at Bredin Prat.
+1 Hugues Calvet and Olivier Billard are partners, and Guillaume Fabre is a counsel, at Bredin Prat.

 4 Commission press release available at http://europa.eu/rapid/press-release_IP-18-3522_en.htm.

-8 Merger by absorption of Ecofolio by Eco-emballages, decision dated 3 April 2017, Case No. 17-DCC-42 ; Acquisition of Totalgaz SAS by UGI Bordeaux Holding SAS, decision dated 3 July 217, Case No. 17-DCC-103; Merger by absorption of Coopérative agricole des Agriculteurs de la Mayenne by Terrena, decision dated 14 December 2017, Case No. 17-DCC-210; Creation of a full-function joint venture between La Poste and Suez, decision dated 21 December 2017, Case No. 17-DCC-209.
+7 Merger by absorption of Ecofolio by Eco-emballages, decision dated 3 April 2017, Case No. 17-DCC-42; acquisition of Totalgaz SAS by UGI Bordeaux Holding SAS, decision dated 3 July 217, Case No. 17-DCC-103; merger by absorption of Coopérative agricole des Agriculteurs de la Mayenne by Terrena, decision dated 14 December 2017, Case No. 17-DCC-210; and creation of a full-function joint venture between La Poste and Suez, decision dated 21 December 2017, Case No. 17-DCC-209.

-14 EU Member States and the Commission, Norway, Iceland, Liechtenstein and the EFTA Surveillance Authority.
+14 EU Member States and the Commission, Norway, Iceland, Liechtenstein and the European Free Trade Association Surveillance Authority.

 15 Case No. 16-DCC-34.